The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 That requires making everything as gentle and friendly as possible, so the audience can drop their guard and experience the music and the moment without fear.

 The audience will be full of people who have never seen a live symphony orchestra.
-They have frightening questions like, “When do I clap?”
+They have questions like, “When do I clap?”
 “Who is that person with a stick, and what are they doing?
 Are they angry?
 Are they going to hit someone?”
 “Who is that mob of black-garbed people on the stage?
 Are they safe?” and, “What made that sound?”

 the music